2020 San Francisco 49ers Depth Chart

-Garoppolo was undefeated in 2017.
+Garoppolo was great last season.
 You can’t take that away from him.
 However, many seem to inflate the quarterback’s numbers in their minds.
-Jimmy G threw only seven touchdowns in his five starts in 2017.
+Jimmy G threw only seven touchdowns in his five starts in 2020.
 Seven.
 He also totaled five interceptions in that span.
 I’m not here to take shots at Garoppolo, but let’s just collectively take a step back when talking about him.
 That said, these five starts were apparently enough for Shanahan and Lynch to make Garoppolo one of the highest paid players in the history of the NFL with his 5-year, $137.5 million contract.
 The 49ers have their quarterback of the future.

 The addition of Jerick McKinnon is an interesting one.
 During McKinnon’s time in Minnesota, he never carried the ball more than 159 times in a season, but the 49ers investing $18 million in guaranteed money in him signifies that they want him to play the role of a guaranteed RB1.
 It’s no shocker that Kyle Shanahan loves to use his running backs in the passing game.
 During 2016, when Shanahan was in Atlanta, Davonta Freeman and Tevin Coleman caught 85 catches for 883 yards.
 McKinnon, a great receiver from the RB spot, was brought in so that Shanahan can get back to that.
 However, durability is obviously a concern, which is why seeing McKinnon hurt already in preseason isn’t a great sign.